 If you are going to speak in public, you are going to have setbacks.
 Whether it’s going overtime in a speech competition, forgetting a key point, having your equipment fail without a back-up plan, losing your audience’s interest, or any one of a thousand other things, you are going to have your share of bad days.
 That’s part of the deal.
 The key is how you handle the experience, what you learn from it and what you do going forward.

-Again, my sincere congratulations to all contestants in the 2011 Toastmasters World Championship of Public Speaking.
+Again, congratulations to all contestants in the 2011 Toastmasters World Championship of Public Speaking.